jessbudd/portfolio-site/src/site/posts/hiding-content-accessibly.md

 meta: There are often situations where we need to hide content on a page, here's how to do it accessibily.
 img: https://jessbudd.com/images/featured/hidingContent.png
 # tag: speaking
+excerpt: There are often situations where we need to hide content on a page, either temporarily or permanently.
+The method you use for hiding content can have a big impact on accessibility, so this post will discuss when to use particular techniques...
 ---

 <p class="subtitle">There are often situations where we need to hide content on a page, either temporarily or permanently.
 The method you use for hiding content can have a big impact on accessibility, so this post will discuss when to use particular techniques.</p>